 - 1 teaspoon salt, plus more as needed

 - 2 yellow onions (cut into 1-inch pieces)

 - 3 tablespoons flour

 - 4 cups cold beef stock or broth

-- 3 carrots, peeled, cut into 1-inch pieces
+- 3 carrots (peeled and cut into 1-inch pieces)

 - 1 bay leaf

-- 2 lbs.
-Yukon gold potatoes, peeled, cut into large chunks
+- 2 pounds Yukon gold potatoes (peeled and cut into large chunks)

 Recipe Notes and Tips